TechxArtisanStudio/Openterface/docs/basic.md

 ??? warning "Power supply limitation at around 5V2A"
     The USB port provides 5V power to an external USB device but has a limited power supply capacity of approximately 10W.
 This may not be sufficient to power certain external devices, such as a Jetson Nano running GPU-intensive tasks.

-## 🔌 Plug & Un-Plug

-- **Connection Sequence**: Follow the recommended device connection sequence for optimal performance.
-This helps in maintaining a stable connection and ensuring smooth operation.